aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-resources/how-to-implement-resource-prefix-for-nested-resources/_index.md

 {{% alert color="primary" %}}

-This article shows how to add resource prefix for nested resources using the Aspose.Tasks API.
+This article shows how to add resource prefix for nested resources using the Aspose.Tasks for .NET API.

 {{% /alert %}}

 ### **Resource Prefix for Nested Resources**
 Aspose.Tasks provides ResourceSavingArgs.NestedUri property which allows saving nested resources (e.g. PNG inside SVG files) in the separate folder.